GreedyWang/bulldog2011.github.com/source/about/index.markdown

 I like to program and write stuff, making things a reality always make me excited.

-I love open source and I spend most of spare time studying and contributing to it, my favoriate sites are github, stackoverflow and google.
+I love open source and I spend most of spare time studying and contributing to it, my favoriate sites are github, stackoverflow and netflix.github.io.

 My dream is to work in highly skilled and self-motivated team, to work on startups or projects I am interested with, to have a leasurely and carefree life style, to have more time with my family and bulldog.